-The key feature illustrated by this chart is that the Authority's operating cost per tonne is 11.846% more than it was in 2016/17, with a 4.25% increase on the previous year (which excludes any valuation gains/losses recognised in the Comprehensive Income and Expenditure Statement).
+The key feature illustrated by this chart is that the Authority's operating cost per tonne is 14.46% more than it was in 2016/17, with a 7.05% increase on the previous year (which excludes any valuation gains/losses recognised in the Comprehensive Income and Expenditure Statement).
 Whilst there is a small increase year on year, the chart reflects the continuous operational efficiencies the Authority makes whilst delivering on their services.
 The increase in costs is in line with inflationary increases that have impacted the Authority.
-It is worth noting that 2016/17 included significant one off benefits resulting from the commencement of full service at the new energy recovery centre.
+It is worth noting that 2016/17 included significant one-off benefits resulting from the commencement of full service at the new energy recovery centre.

 Once again, by considering a longer timeframe, the level of reserves available to manage risk provides better perspective about the Authority's financial health.
-The chart below considers the Authority's reserves excluding the notional property revaluation over the same period, and the earmarked reserves (accumulated WLWA share of the PPP income) set aside for delivering on the Authority's strategic priorities.
-Prior to 2013-14, the Authority had more obligations and liabilities than it did assets and therefore held a negative reserve position.
-From 2013-14 the Authority has improved its position by building a stable level of reserves as the basis of a financial buffer to better manage unexpected risks.
+The chart below considers the Authority's reserves excluding the notional property revaluation over the same period, and the earmarked reserves (accumulated WLWA share of the PPP income and investment in improving Borough's diversion rate from residual waste) set aside for delivering on the Authority's strategic priorities.
+Since 2013-14 the Authority has improved its position by building a stable level of reserves as the basis of a financial buffer to better manage unexpected risks.